'Be Someone' graffiti changed to honor Mattress Mack

 RELATED: THE ANGEL SELLS FURNITURE: Mattress Mack

-The railroad trestle artwork has been been previously painted over to say 'Be One,' 'Be Yourself,' and even 'Be Football,'
+The railroad trestle artwork has been previously painted over to say 'Be One,' 'Be Yourself,' and even 'Be Football.'

 "I want people to be able to understand that you can do what you want to do if you put yourself to it," the artist previously told ABC13.
 "It sounds cliche, but you don't have to get up, you have to go get it, you know?"